terraform-google-modules/terraform-example-foundation/README.md

 #### Organization policy

-Finally, the org step also applies a number of baseline [Organizational Policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview).
-It is important to understand what restrictions these policies are applying in your GCP Organization, so please take the time to review and update these restrictions to meet your own requirements if nessecary.
+Finally, the this step also applies a number of baseline [Organizational Policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview).
+It is important to understand what restrictions these policies are applying within your GCP organization, so please take the time to review and update these restrictions to meet your own requirements.
 A full list of policies is [available here](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints).

 Usage instructions are available for the org step in the [README](./1-org/README.md).

 ### 3. [networks](./2-networks/README.md)

-This step is focused on creating a Shared VPC per environment (prod/nonprod), in a standard configuration with a reasonable security baseline.
+This step focuses on creating a Shared VPC per environment (prod & nonprod) in a standard configuration with a reasonable security baseline.
 Currently this includes:

-- Example subnets for prod/non-prod with secondary ranges for those that want to use GKE.
+- Example subnets for prod & non-prod inclusive of secondary ranges for those that want to use GKE.
 - Default firewall rules created to allow remote access to VMs through IAP, without needing public IPs.
     - `allow-iap-ssh` and `allow-iap-rdp` network tags respectively
 - Default firewall rule created to allow for load balancing using `allow-lb` tag.